sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 Our new approach for testing `InvoiceFilter` is faster, easier to write, and more cohesive.

-{% set video_id = "kptTWbeLZ3E" %}
-{% include "/includes/youtube.md" %}

-{% set video_id = "baunKy04deM" %}
-{% include "/includes/youtube.md" %}

-> From a developer's perspective, the use of stubs enables them to develop their software, "without caring too much about external details".
-Imagine a developer working on this "Low value invoices" requirement.
-The developer knows that the invoices will come from the database.
-However, while developing the main logic of the requirement (i.e., the filtering logic), the developer "does not care about the database"; they only care about the list of invoices that will come from it.
->
-> In other words, the developer only cares about the existence of a method that returns all the existing invoices.
-In object-oriented languages, that can be represented by means of an interface:
->
-> ```java
-> public interface IssuedInvoices {
->  List<Invoice> all();
->  void save(Invoice inv);
->}
->```
->
-> Having such an interface, the developer can then proceed to the `InvoiceFilter` and develop it completely.
-After all, its implementation never depended on a database, but solely on the issued invoices.
-Look at it again:
->
-> ```java
-> public class InvoiceFilter {
->
->   final IssuedInvoices issuedInvoices;
->
->   public InvoiceFilter(IssuedInvoices issuedInvoices) {
->     this.issuedInvoices = issuedInvoices;
->   }
->   public List<Invoice> lowValueInvoices() {
->       return issuedInvoices.all().stream()
->               .filter(invoice -> invoice.value < 100)
->               .collect(toList());
->   }
-> }
-> ```
->
-> Once the `InvoiceFilter` and all its tests are done, the developer can then focus on finally implementing the `IssuedInvoices` class and its integration tests.
->
-> Hence, once you get used to this way of developing, you will notice how your code will become easier to test.
-We will talk more about design for testability in future chapters.

 ## Mocks and expectations

 Suppose our system has a new requirement: